IDEA-Research/TAPTR/README.md

 # :footprints: From V1 to V3, a brief overview.

 ### TAPTRv1 - Simple yet strong baseline.
-TAPTRv1 first proposes to address TAP task from the perspective of detection.
+TAPTRv1 first proposes to address TAP task __from the perspective of detection__.
 Instead of building upon the traditional optical flow methods, TAPTRv1 is also the first propose to adopt the more advanced DETR-like framework for TAP task.
-Compared with previous methods, TAPTRv1 has a clearer and simpler definition of point query and better performance.
+Compared with previous methods, TAPTRv1 has a __clearer and simpler definition of point query and better performance__.

 _Although TAPTRv1 achieves SoTA performance with the DETR-like framework, TAPTRv1 still needs the source-consuming cost-volume to obtain its optimal performance._